sekocha/pypolymlp/README.md

 - numpy
 - scipy
+- pyyaml
-- Eigen3 (if building pypolymlp)
+- Eigen3
-- pybind11 (if building pypolymlp)
+- pybind11
 - phonopy (if using phonon datasets and/or computing force constants)
 - phono3py (if using phonon datasets and/or computing force constants)
 - symfc (if computing force constants)